Xaxis/jquery.php/README.md

 Utility methods:
 * `php.bench( selfInvokingCallback )`
+	* Implements the bench performance method
+    * Passing a self invoking function containing code returns the time in milaseconds it takes to process that code including request time to the server (if any function requests are made within that code).
+    * Like other jquery.php methods the value is not directly returned until you call `end` or `result` on the method.
 * `php.clear()`
+	* Clears the chain buffer which records all requests made as well as those requests returned values
 * `php.repeat()`
+	* Repeats all function requests made to the server

 ### Returning Values to Variables
 In many situations we will not be working with the DOM at all.
 We'll simply want to return results from PHP